openfacto/DataHarvest23-OpenRefine-for-Osint/Demos/Demos1.md

 ![Image of main window](images/rename.png)

-We now use the fill fonction ont Campus, Lat1 and Lat2.
+We now use the fill fonction on Campus, Lat1 and Lat2.

 ![Image of main window](images/fill.png)